-Except that I some how made two 9-inch cakes and one 10-inch.
-So I had to cut a little.
+Except that I somehow made two 9-inch cakes and one 10-inch.

 The pumpkin cheesecake came together just fine.

 The frosting was a fail the first go around because I put too much bourbon in it and so it was runny.

 I switched to bourbon flavoring and the frosting came out great.